iasebsil83/C_Processes/README.txt

 A demonstration program is made in prog.c.

-More informations about this library are available in processes.h.
+More informations about this library are available in processes.c.